 Trim threads and repeat for as many rows as you want for your top.

 **Starting/ending each row of stitching: You can also tie the thread ends together to secure, but you will need to start and end in the same place, so that your threads are close enough to tie together.
 Below shows both sewing examples.

 As you sew your rows, make sure you are pulling/holding the fabric flat as you sew, in front and in back of the presser foot.

 The elastic thread will make it bunch up, but you don’t want to sew it while it’s bunched.
 See photos below for examples.
 The second picture shows the fabric flattened in front only, because I needed my other hand to take the picture.
 As I am sewing, I have one hand in front of the presser foot and the other hand in back of the presser foot to hold fabric flat as I sew seems to work best.

 Ribbons or bias tape could be substituted, but I love the stretchy feel of knit straps.

-If possible, have the child try the top on and mark where the straps should go.
+If possible, have your child try on the top and mark where the straps should go.
 For my example top, the straps have 6 inches between them (in the middle of the top).

 Sew the straps in place.
-Tie the straps into bows (again, this it’s best to have the child try it on and tie to fit).
+Tie the straps into bows (again, this it’s best to have the child try it on and tie the straps to fit).
 Tie end of each strap into a knot and trim any excess (if straps are too long).
-My daughter ‘s straps ended up being 15 inches ling each, but could certainly have been shorter.
+My daughter ‘s straps ended up being 15″ long each, but could certainly have been shorter.

 Steam press your shirring, so it cinches up nicely.
-I spray mine with a mist of water, then iron it.
-It will also cinch up after washing and machine drying your garment.
+I spray mine with a mist of water, then use the iron to steam the bodice.
+It will also cinch up after washing and machine drying your finished garment.

 Viola!
 Summer top is complete.
 I hope this tutorial helps!
 My daughter loves her new knit tunic and wants more.
 Since these tops only take a short time, I think I will be making more.
 It will look so cute with shorts or capris leggings!